The Mysteries of Pittsburgh (film)

-The Mysteries of Pittsburgh is a 2008 comedy-drama film based on Michael Chabon's 1988 novel of the same name.
-The film was written and directed by Rawson Marshall Thurber.
+The Mysteries of Pittsburgh is a 2009 comedy-drama film written and directed by Rawson Marshall Thurber, based on Michael Chabon's 1988 novel of the same name.
 It was produced by Michael London and executive produced by Omar Amanat.
-Shooting in Pittsburgh ended in October 2006, with the film set for release in 2008.
-It made its world premiere in January 2008 at the Sundance Film Festival.
 Set in 1980s Pittsburgh, the film follows the affairs of two young men with one woman, and later also with each other.

+Shooting in Pittsburgh began sometime between January and September 2006 and ended in October 2006.
+The Mysteries of Pittsburgh made its world premiere at the Sundance Film Festival on January 20, 2008, and was released in the US on April 10, 2009 to predominantly negative reviews.